endevver/mt-plugin-macleod/README.markdown

 * Designed to search for, discover and intelligently facilitate the transfer of data from arbitrary object types and classes (e.g. data from third-party plugins).

+* Supports merging of categories and their placement records as directed by a user-customized CSV file.
+This functionality requires the Text::CSV perl module and is executed under a different run mode as well as a third which does nothing but verify the CSV file.
+Unfortunately, the documentation here on GitHub is lacking as this was designed to the commissioning client's spec.
+If you need guidance before I complete it, drop me a line.

 * Brief and lengthy documentation of the [command line utility](http://github.com/endevver/mt-plugin-macleod/blob/master/plugins/MacLeod/tools/merge-blogs) via the `help` and `man` flags

 ## Installation ##